Opinion polling for the 2026 Brazilian presidential election

 Since the 2022 Brazilian general election, polling companies have published surveys tracking national voting intention for the 2026 Brazilian general election.
-The results of these surveys are listed below in reverse chronological order and include candidates who frequently polled above 3% and are registered in a party as well eligible by the Superior Electoral Court of Brazil.
+The results of these surveys are listed below in reverse chronological order, and include candidates who frequently polled above 3% and are registered in a party, as well as eligible by the Superior Electoral Court of Brazil.
+They also include candidates from parties that passed the electoral threshold in 2022, and therefore have access to public campaign funding, free radio and television advertising time, and the right to participate in debates.